Information for Employers - Newton YouthWorks Summer Internship Program

 Please direct all interested program applicants to this page.

-Eligible participants are between 16 and 18 years of age at the start of the program (June), live in Newton or attend Newton Public Schools and are eligible to work in the United States.
+Eligible participants are between 16 and 18 years of age at the start of the program (mid-June), live in Newton or attend Newton Public Schools and are eligible to work in the United States.

 It is important to note that some young people experience greater barriers to employment and workforce development opportunities.
 Newton’s YouthWorks Internship Program aims to support those individuals by prioritizing applicants who identify as or have experienced one or more of the following:

-The child of a single, working parent; housing insecurity; low income; homeless or runaway youth; foster youth; received scores of levels 1 or 2 on the MCAS; having limited English skills; teen parent; juvenile arrest, been court- or gang-involved, been on probation, or involved in a Child Requiring Assistance (CRA) court case (previously known as CHINS); having a disability or special need; student on an IEP (Individual Education Plan); Involved with the Department of Youth Services; Involved with the Department of Children and Families; member of the LGBTQIA+ community (what does this mean?)
+The child of a single, working parent; housing insecurity; low income; homeless or runaway youth; foster youth; received scores of levels 1 or 2 on the MCAS; having limited English skills; teen parent; juvenile arrest, been court- or gang-involved, been on probation, or involved in a Child Requiring Assistance (CRA) court case (previously known as CHINS); having a disability or special need; student on an IEP (Individual Education Plan); involved with the Department of Youth Services; involved with the Department of Children and Families; member of the LGBTQIA+ community (what does this mean?)

 Each year many young people apply to the program.
-The Newton YouthWorks Summer Internship Program is able to offer internships to 20-25 Newton youth each summer.
+The Newton YouthWorks Summer Internship Program is able to offer paid internships to 20-25 Newton youth each summer.
 Unfortunately, space is limited and not all applicants can be accepted into the program.